Holiday stress. Acting up over Christmas. And how you can help.

 And there’s a very intriguing reason behind the holiday tantrums…

-As fun and relaxing as holidays are meant to be, you have to take into account that holidays are often filled with a whole lot of NEW and out-of-the-ordinary things.
+As fun and relaxing as holidays are meant to be (see the awesome selection of kids books in December), you have to take into account that holidays are often filled with a whole lot of NEW and out-of-the-ordinary things.